uber/baseweb/src/popover/README.md

   </StatefulPopover>
 ```

 Let's say we want the popover to close after the user clicks "Copy".
-In theory we could use the non-stateful `<Popover>` component and manage the state oursevles, passing the `isOpen` prop accordingly.
-However this complicates things signicantly for the user – they may have to handle keyboard controls, on-click-outside, esc, etc on their own to properly set the `isOpen` prop.
+In theory we could use the non-stateful `<Popover>` component and manage the state ourselves, passing the `isOpen` prop accordingly.
+However this complicates things significantly for the user – they may have to handle keyboard controls, on-click-outside, esc, etc on their own to properly set the `isOpen` prop.

 A better approach is probably to accept `content` as a render prop that receives a `close` method: